 Actemra is a biologic medication synthesized in the laboratory.
 It is a kind of medicine called a monoclonal antibody.
 Antibodies are substances in the body that help the immune system fight disease.
 Actemra was specially formulated to bind to human interleukin-6 (IL-6) receptors and block the action of IL-6, which stimulates inflammation.1

 In people with RA, Actemra can improve disease symptoms like joint pain and swelling, it is relatively fast-acting, and it can stop disease progression, as seen in certain radiology procedures.2

-Tocilizumab (Actemra) is a humanized immunoglobulin G1 (IgG1) monoclonal antibody that targets the interleukin-6 (IL-6) receptor manufactured by Genentech, Inc. It is indicated (approved for use) for the treatment of adult patients with moderately to severely active RA who have had an inadequate response to one or more conventional disease-modifying anti-rheumatic drugs (DMARDs).
-It is also indicated for the treatment of types of juvenile idiopathic arthritis.1
+Actemra is approved for the treatment of adult patients with moderately to severely active RA who have had an inadequate response to one or more disease-modifying anti-rheumatic drugs (DMARDs).
+It is also approved for the treatment of types of juvenile idiopathic arthritis.1

 How does Actemra work?

 Actemra is a laboratory-produced human immunoglobulin monoclonal antibody.
 Antibodies are substances that our bodies naturally produces to fight disease agents like bacteria and viruses.
 Drug makers have engineered different antibodies designed to target the mechanisms that cause a variety of diseases, including RA.